• Skip to primary navigation

 Header section consists of the following:

-1. The subheading for the Current Date in cell A3.
+1. Subheading for Current Date in cell A3.

-3. The subheading for Total Receivable in E3.
+3. Subheading for Total Receivables in cell E3.

 Data Input Section